Hard Drive Making Grinding Noise? Urgent Steps for Critical Failure

 This field is hidden when viewing the form

-Hearing your hard drive making grinding noise is one of the most severe emergencies in data storage.
-It signals active physical destruction of your data.
+Hearing your hard drive making grinding noise signifies active physical destruction.

-• DIY Is Impossible: Do not attempt any fixes or run any software.
+• DIY Is Impossible: Do not attempt fixes or run software.

-• Damage is Permanent: Data on scraped areas is gone; focus is on recovering what remains.
+• Damage is Permanent: Focus is on recovering data from undamaged areas.

-• Urgency is Key: Professional cleanroom evaluation is needed ASAP to halt further damage and assess recovery potential.
+• Urgency is Key: Professional cleanroom evaluation needed ASAP.

 While extremely rare exceptions might exist (like severe motor bearing failure causing contact), a distinct, loud metallic grinding or scraping sound during operation is overwhelmingly indicative of a read/write head crash with platter contact.
 It should always be treated as such with immediate power-off.